Moving to Bakersfield CA could possibly be the worst decision of your life…

 Do you like air?
 If so, then you won’t be a fan of Bakersfield.

 You see, Bakersfield is an oil-producing city.
-Which means that the pollution here is enough to make Captain Planet retire.
+Meaning the pollution here is enough to make Captain Planet retire.

 And all of this pollution negatively affects the air quality.